WISDEM/WOMBAT/docs/index.md

   Using the `load_weather()` function, users can save the output Polars DataFrame to Parquet.
 - Tow-to-port simulations now mobilize tugboats, and log downtime during their chartering more closely replicating real life conditions.
+- The `"default"` library now standardizes all cost inputs to 2024 USD.
+This library, together with the `COWER-2025-results.ipynb` notebook, can be used to replicate the OpEx results presented in the Cost of Wind Energy Review: 2025 Edition.

 As of v0.10, a series of convenience features and consistency updates have been made.
 - A breaking change to failure data has been made by using lists instead of dictionaries